 III.
 DEFINITIONS

-A. “Credit” means a student’s successful completion of an academic year of study or a student’s mastery of the applicable subject matter, as determined by the charter school.
+A. “Credit” means a student’s successful completion of an academic year of study or a student’s mastery of the applicable subject matter, as determined by the charter school.charter school

-B. “Graduation Standards” means the credit requirements and locally adopted content standards or Minnesota K-12 Academic Standards that charter schools must offer and certify that students complete to be eligible for a high school diploma.

-C. “World’s best workforce” means striving to: meet school readiness goals; have all third grade students achieve grade-level literacy; close the academic achievement gap among all racial and ethnic groups of students and between students living in poverty and students not living in poverty; have all students attain career and college readiness before graduating from high school; and have all students graduate from high school.
+B. “World’s best workforce” means striving to: meet school readiness goals; close the academic achievement gap among all racial and ethnic groups of students and between students living in poverty and students not living in poverty; have all students attain career and college readiness before graduating from high school; and have all students graduate from high school.

 IV.
 ESTABLISHMENT OF GOALS; IMPLEMENTATION; EVALUATION AND REPORTING